mstand/telco-customer-churn-on-icp4d/README.md

 ### Test the saved model with built-in tooling

-Once the model is enabled we can test the API interface from Cloud Pak for Data.
+Once the model is enabled we can test the API interface from IBM Cloud Pak for Data.
 In your deployment, choose the *Deployments* tab and click the enabled model deployment.
 From the *API* tab, default values are given and we can simply click the *Submit* button.
 The results are shown on the right.

 ![Testing the deployed model](doc/source/images/testing-1-api.png)